ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

 The shared secret key can then be used with symmetric-key cryptographic algorithms.
 Key-encapsulation algorithms are often referred to as 'key-encapsulation mechanisms' or KEMs.

-In a key-encapsulation algorithm, one participant generates a key-pair: a private decapsulation key, and a public encapsulation key.
+In a key-encapsulation algorithm, participant A generates a key-pair: a private decapsulation key, and a public encapsulation key.
-The public encapsulation key is made available to a second participant that needs to establish secure communication with the first participant.
+The public encapsulation key is made available to participant B, who needs to establish secure communication with the participant A.
-The second participant uses the encapsulation key to generate one copy of a shared secret, and some ciphertext.
+Participant B uses the encapsulation key to generate one copy of a shared secret, and some ciphertext.
-The ciphertext is transferred to the first participant, who uses the private decapsulation key to compute another copy of the shared secret.
+The ciphertext is transferred to participant A, who uses the private decapsulation key to compute another copy of the shared secret.

-Typically, the shared secret is used as input to a key-derivation function, to create keys for secure communication between the participants.
+Typically, the shared secret is used as input to a key-derivation function, to create keys for secure communication between participants A and B.
 However, some key-encapsulation algorithms result in a uniformly pseudorandom shared secret, which is suitable to be used directly as a cryptographic key.

 Applications can use the resulting keys for different use cases.
 For example:

-*   Encrypting and authenticating a single non-interactive message.
+*   Encrypting and authenticating a single non-interactive message from participant B to participant A.
-*   Securing an interactive communication channel.
+*   Securing an interactive communication channel between participants A and B.

 .. _key-encapsulation-algorithms: